Karachi United School Championship: Senior Boys - Karachi

 The senior boys category was launched in 2005 with the aim of promoting football at a higher level of competition and encouraging schools and colleges to invest in their football programs.
 By introducing this category, the initiative sought to provide a structured platform for older students to develop their football skills, engage in competitive matches, and foster a deeper passion for the sport.
 The introduction of the senior boys category also aimed to create more opportunities for young male athletes to showcase their talent, while simultaneously motivating educational institutions to enhance their football programs, infrastructure, and coaching support.
 This category played a pivotal role in raising the overall standard of football at the school and college levels, contributing to the long-term growth of the sport in the region.
 It is the longest running category with the 2024–25 season becoming its 20th season.

 Karachi Grammar School (KGS) were the successful team where they won 4 back-to-back championships, the only team to achieve this feat.
 Their dominance was broken by The Lyceum School when they defeated KGS in the final of the 2009–10 season.
 KGS then won their 5th title the following season against Southshore School.
 Nixor College won their first title by defeating KGS in the final of the 2011–12 season.
 The City School PAF Chapter won the championship the next season before KGS captured their 6th title in the 2013–14 season.

 Nixor College won 3 of the next 4 championships, with The Lyceum School winning their 2nd title in the 2015–16 season.
 Cedar College broke the dominance by Nixor College by winning their first title in the 2018–19 season before Nixor won their 5th title the following season.

 Alpha College secured their first title in the 2020–21 season before Cedar College won their 2nd the 2021–22 season.
 Sceptre College won their first title the following season before Cedar College DHA won the title, their first and a third for Cedar College after the campuses started competing separately, against KGS who were in their first final in 10 years.

 At the 20th edition of the KUSC, Nixor College won the title for a record equaling 6th time after overcoming Sceptre College in the final despite being a man down and a goal down as they overcame the deficit in extra time.

+At the 21st edition, Credo College, who were considered the dark horses overcame the odds knocking out big names en-route to their inaugural title.